canvas-medical/documentation/collections/_api/practitioner.md

             description: A Canvas-issued unique identifier
           - name: name
             type: string
             description: A search that may match any of the string fields in the name, including family, given, prefix, suffix, and/or text.
 Partial search is supported.
-If the practitioner you are looking for is inactive, you will still need to pass `include-non-scheduleable-practitioners=true`.
+If the practitioner you are looking for is inactive, you will still need to pass `include-non-schedulable-practitioners=true`.
           - name: include-non-schedulable-practitioners
             type: boolean
             description: By default, only schedulable staff are displayed.
 Passing this parameter as **true** will return all active staff.
-          - name: "[ DEPRECATED ] include-non-scheduleable-practitioners"
-            description: Please migrate to use the correct search parameter `include-non-schedulable-practitioners`.

         endpoints: [read, search]
         read:
           responses: [200, 401, 403, 404]